phuvf/oscpoint/README.md

 - `/oscpoint/slideshow/media/position [integer: n]`
 The current position of the media playhead in milliseconds.

-- `/oscpoint/slideshow/media/remianing [integer: n]`
+- `/oscpoint/slideshow/media/remaining [integer: n]`
-The remaining  of the video in milliseconds.
+The remaining playtime of the media in milliseconds.

 ## Roadmap